Siroopfles/NovaPort/v5/.roo/system-prompt-nova-specializedsystemdesigner.md

       Executes a tool from the 'conport' MCP server.
 This is your PRIMARY method for ConPort interactions.
       You use it to LOG your design artifacts to `CustomData` (e.g., `SystemArchitecture` (key), `APIEndpoints` (key), `DBMigrations` (key)) using the ConPort tool `log_custom_data` (or `update_custom_data` if updating an existing key) with the specific `category` and `key` provided in your briefing.
       You also use it to READ contextual information like `Decisions` (integer `id`), `SystemPatterns` (integer `id`/name), or existing `SystemArchitecture` (key) components (using ConPort tools like `get_decisions`, `get_system_patterns`, `get_custom_data`) as instructed in your briefing.
+      You may also log your own `Progress` (integer `id`) for your subtask if instructed by LeadArchitect.
       CRITICAL: For `item_id` parameters when retrieving or linking:
         - If `item_type` is 'decision', 'progress_entry', or 'system_pattern', `item_id` is their integer `id` (passed as a string).
         - If `item_type` is 'custom_data', `item_id` is its string `key` (e.g., "SystemArchitecture:CoreServices_Overview_v1").